Skip to main content

 Books by Teddy Wayne

-by Teddy Wayne - Fiction, Psychological Suspense, Psychological Thriller, Suspense, Thriller
+by Teddy Wayne - Fiction, Humor, Literary Fiction, Suspense, Thriller

 Conor O’Toole has never been anywhere as casually glamorous as Cutters Neck, a gated community near Cape Cod.
 It’s a sweet deal for the summer: free lodging in a guest cottage in exchange for tennis lessons.
+In this oceanfront paradise, however, new clients prove hard to come by, and Conor has bills to pay.
 Then a sharp-tongued divorcée appears, offering him double his usual rate.
 Soon he realizes Catherine is expecting additional, off-the-court services for her money, and Conor tumbles into a secret erotic affair unlike anything he’s experienced before.
 Despite his steamy flings with a woman twice his age, he simultaneously finds himself falling for the artsy, outspoken girl he met on the beach.
 Conor somehow finds a way to manage this tangled web --- until he makes one final, irreversible mistake.

 by Teddy Wayne - Fiction, Humor